A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 August, 1962 - June, 1963

 Like Jonathan Dark, Sunny Deigh was a pseudonym.
-Before working at WPOP, Fred Herdeen worked at WCCC Hartford; Connecticut Public Television and WTIC FM Hartford.
+In addition to working at WPOP, Fred Herdeen worked at WCCC Hartford; Connecticut Public Television and WTIC FM Hartford.
 In fact his stay at WPOP coincided with his Junior year at Trinity College.

 After graduating from Trinity in 1964 with a BA in English, he attended the University of Hartford where he completed graduate courses in International Relations and U.S. Foreign Policy.
 Fred also worked at WHAY Farmington and WHNB TV30 in West Hartford, and later at WROW in Albany, NY.